N. Zahle's School: History

 On 1 May 1851, Natalie Zahle launched a programme for the training of female private teachers.
-In 1844, Zahle took over Sofie Foersom's schhol at Gammel Strand 38 (then No. 14, Strand Quarter).
+In 1844, Zahle took over Sofie Foersom's school at Gammel Strand 38 (then No. 14, Strand Quarter).
 She resided in the rear wing of Gammel Strand 46.

 It developed into a proper School of education in 1861 after women had been given access to teach at Danish public schools in 1859.
 The gymnasium traces its history back to a programme that was introduced in 1877.
 The school now known as N. Zahles Seminarieskole was founded in 1895 as a preparatory school for the teachers college.
 The schools were opened to boys in the 1950s.
 The teachers' college was disjoined from the institution in 2002 and is now part of University College of Copenhagen.

 The school's first home was a small apartment in the no longer existing street Hummergade.
 It later moved to larger premises on Gammel Strand and finally to a new building on Nørre Voldgade in 1877.
 The school later took over several of the neighbouring buildings.